 Is practicing BDSM really pathological?

 Funnily enough, in the case of the controversy over whether or not BDSM is sick, I find myself on both sides of the discussion.
-I have been practicing BDSM for a few years and would describe myself as a passionate masochist, but at the same time I am studying psychology diligently for a master’s degree and therefore have to be familiar with a wide range of disorders.
+I have been practicing BDSM for a few years and would describe myself as a passionate Masochist, but at the same time I am studying psychology diligently for a master’s degree and therefore have to be familiar with a wide range of disorders.

 On paper, BDSM, or at least the sadomasochistic part, is actually a pathological and therefore disordered sexual preference, a so-called “paraphilia”.